erpranjalmishra/heliXom/README.md

 ### **Do not change anything in this repository unless you have the knowledge or permission.
 Please focus on your assigned tasks.**

-# Video Call Intercom System with Vibration Sensor
+# Video Call Intercom System with Sensors and SOS ALerts

 This project aims to create an accessible video call intercom system for Deaf individuals, utilizing an analog/IP-based communication system with integrated vibration sensors.
 The system facilitates communication in environments like offices, homes, and businesses without relying on voice-based communication methods.